heistp/irtt/README.md

 _Planned for v1.0.0..._

+- Write a SmokePing probe
 - Refactor packet manipulation to improve readability, prevent multiple validations and support unit tests
 - Improve open/close process:
+  - Do Happy Eyeballs (RFC 8305) to better handle multiple address families and addresses
   - Make timeout support automatic exponential backoff, like 4x15s
   - Repeat close packets until acknowledgement, like open
   - Include final stats in the close acknowledgement from the server